Amit Agrawal

-Amit Agrawal is an Indian engineer and an institute chair professor at the department of mechanical engineering of the Indian Institute of Technology, Bombay.
+Amit Agrawal is an Indian engineer and an institute chair professor at the Department of Mechanical Engineering of the Indian Institute of Technology, Bombay.
 He leads a group of scientists who are involved in the development of next-generation diagnostic microdevices.

 Agrawal, who started his career as an engineer at Tata Motors, Pune, did his post-doctoral work at the University of Newcastle, Australia during 2003–04 before joining the Indian Institute of Technology, Bombay (IITB) as assistant professor in 2004, where he is an institute chair professor at the department of mechanical engineering since 2015.
 The team led by him at IITB has developed several microdevices of which a few have already been licensed to others for commercial use.

-Agrawal has published a number of articles, ResearchGate, an online repository of scientific articles has listed 198 of them.
+Agrawal has published several articles, ResearchGate, an online repository of scientific articles has listed 198 of them.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to engineering sciences in 2018.

 Biography

-Amit Agrawal was born on 7 October 1974 in Allahabad, Uttar Pradesh, to Prof. Vinai Krishna Agrawal and Smt.
-Rani Devi Agrawal.
+Amit Agrawal was born in Allahabad, Uttar Pradesh.
 He studied at St Joseph's College, Allahabad (1979–1992), before joining IIT Kanpur for a BTech in mechanical engineering.
 He continued his higher studies after a brief stint (from 1996 to 1998) at Tata Motors (then Telco), Pune.
-He completed PhD from the University of Delaware, US, (in 2002) and postdoc from the University of Newcastle, Australia.
-He joined IIT Bombay as an assistant professor in July 2004, and was promoted to associate professor in 2009.
-He is professor at the same institute since 2014, and also an institute chair professor since October 2015.
+He completed PhD from the University of Delaware (in 2002) and a postdoc from the University of Newcastle, Australia.
+He joined IIT Bombay as an assistant professor in July 2004 and was promoted to associate professor in 2009.
+He has been a professor at the same institute since 2014 and has also been an institute chair professor since October 2015.

-He is married to Dr. Meghna Rajvanshi, who works as a scientist at Reliance.
-They have one daughter, Tarini.
-The family lives in IIT Bombay campus in powai, Mumbai.